Leszek-Sieminski/RAhrefs/README.md

 RAhrefs::rah_auth(api_key)
 # will return "API authorized" if success
 ```

+## Testing
+IMPORTANT NOTE: for testing purposes, target "ahrefs.com" domain - no API credits will be used.

 ## Checking available reports
 To check what Ahrefs data are available in R through API, you need to check provided help dataset: